shiwano/2ch/README.md

 A BbsMenu instance object.
 In most cases, there is no need to specify.

 ### Methods
+The ThreadWatcher class inherited from [EventEmitter2](https://github.com/hij1nx/EventEmitter2).
+So you can use EventEmitter2 methods basically.

 #### start
 Start watching 2ch.